Short Answer

 Here is an example of incorrect usage of

-for non-static and static member variables:<?php
+$this and self for non-static and static member variables:<?php

 class X {